 It is good to avoid having a bunch of stuff up floating above the workplane.
-You should fill in the gap below the far right piece so that it extends down to the workplane.
 Anything that is raised up makes the 3D printer print scaffolding which takes more time and then makes your final project less pretty (because we have to break the scaffolding off with pliers.)